EESSI/docs/docs/adding_software/adding_development_software.md

 ### Triggering builds

+We use the [EESSI build-test-deploy bot](../bot.md) to handle software builds.
-To trigger a build, all one needs to do is open a PR with the changes adding the easyconfig and easystack files and commenting `bot: build`.
+All one needs to do is open a PR with the changes adding the easyconfig and easystack files and commenting `bot: build`.
 This can only be done by previously authorized users.
 The current build cluster builds only for the `zen2` CPU microarchitecture, but this is likely to change.